hoomanhanaei/Responsible-AI/model_card.md

 ## Data provenance
 - `C4AI Command R+` was trained on a vast and diverse corpus of text data, comprising:<br>A- datasets that include instructions for using various tools, enabling it to understand and execute user commands effectively.<br> B- diverse conversational scenarios where tool use is required, helping the model learn appropriate responses and actions.<br>The model is optimized to perform well in the following languages: English, French, Spanish, Italian, German, Brazilian Portuguese, Japanese, Korean, Simplified Chinese, and Arabic.<br>Pre-training data additionally included the following 13 languages: Russian, Polish, Turkish, Vietnamese, Dutch, Czech, Indonesian, Ukrainian, Romanian, Greek, Hindi, Hebrew, Persian. ([Cohere docs](https://docs.cohere.com/docs/command-r-plus), [Hugging face](https://huggingface.co/CohereForAI/c4ai-command-r-plus-4bit)).

+Like all AI models, C4AI Command R+ may reflect **biases and prejudices** present in the data it was trained on.
+The model performs well only on 10 languages which may include, cultural, gender, racial, and political biases inherent in the text sources, which can lead to biased outputs.<br>Potential underrepresentation of minority languages or dialects which may introduce bias to model responses which concerns these languages. (`To list precise model baises, acure scrutinizing of training data is required.`)

+## Performance